 Senior Secured Notes.
 In September 2009, we sold an additional \$85,000 principal amount of our 11% Senior Secured Notes due 2015 (the "Senior Secured Notes") at 94% of face value in a private offering to qualified institutional investors in accordance with Rule 144A of the Securities Act of 1933.
-In April 2010, we sold an additional \$75,000 principal amount of the Senior Secured Notes at 101% of face value in a private offering to qualified institutional investors in accordance with Rule 144A of the Securities Act of 1933.
-On May 6, 2010, we commenced an offer to exchange the Secured Notes issued in September 2009 and April 2010 for an equal amount of newly issued 11% Senior Secured Notes due 2015.
-The new Secured Notes have substantially the same terms as the original notes, except that the new Secured Notes have been registered under the Securities Act.
+In April 2010, we sold another \$75,000 principal amount of the Senior Secured Notes at 101% of face value in a private offering to qualified institutional investors in accordance with Rule 144A of the Securities Act of 1933.
+Following the April 2010 offering, a total of \$325,000 principal amount of the Senior Secured Notes were outstanding.
+In June 2010, we completed an offer to exchange the Senior Secured Notes issued in September 2009 and April 2010 for an equal amount of newly issued 11% Senior Secured Notes due 2015.
+The new Senior Secured Notes have substantially the same terms as the original notes, except that the new Senior Secured Notes have been registered under the Securities Act.

 Enacted and proposed excise tax increases.
 Effective April 1, 2009, the federal cigarette excise tax was increased from \$3.90 per carton (\$0.39 per pack) to \$10.07 per carton (\$1.01 per pack).
-Wholesale shipment volume in the first quarter of 2009 for Liggett and for the total industry was negatively impacted by tax-driven trade purchasing patterns in anticipation of the increase in the federal excise taxes on cigarettes.
 In 2009, 14 states and the District of Columbia enacted increases to state excise taxes and further increases in states' excise taxes are expected.
 As of the financial statement issuance date, three states had enacted increases to state excise taxes in 2010 and further increases in states' excise taxes are expected.

 New Valley Oaktree Chelsea Eleven, LLC.
-Chelsea sold three units during the quarter ended March 31, 2010.
-As of the financial statement issue date, sales of 15 of 54 units in the Chelsea Eleven LLC real estate development project have closed.
-As of March 31, 2010, Chelsea had approximately \$198,802 of total assets and \$117,952 of total liabilities, excluding amounts owed to New Valley Chelsea (approximately \$67,438 at March 31, 2010).
-The outstanding balance on Chelsea's construction loan was approximately \$40,300 at March 31, 2010.
-The outstanding balance of the mezzanine loan, plus accrued interest, was approximately \$54,600 at March 31, 2010.
+Chelsea Eleven LLC sold 16 and 19 condominium units during the three and six months ended June 30, 2010.
+As of August 4, 2010, 30 of the 54 condominium units in the Chelsea Eleven LLC real estate development had closed.
+As of June 30, 2010, Chelsea Eleven LLC had approximately \$70,261 of total assets and \$53,895 of total liabilities, excluding amounts owed to New Valley Oaktree Chelsea Eleven (approximately \$86,833 at June 30, 2010).
+Chelsea Eleven LLC retired its construction loan during the second quarter of 2010 from the proceeds of the sales of units.
+In addition, on July 1, 2010, Chelsea Eleven LLC borrowed \$47,100, which is due on July 1, 2012, bearing interest at 14% per annum.
+The proceeds were used to retire Chelsea Eleven LLC's then outstanding mezzanine debt (approximately \$37,200) and other working capital purposes.

 Aberdeen Townhomes LLC.
-In January 2010, Aberdeen sold one of its four townhomes and the mortgage of approximately \$4,550 was retired.
-In addition, \$375 from the sale is being held in escrow until July 2010.
+In January 2010, Aberdeen sold one of its four remaining townhomes and the mortgage of approximately \$4,550 was retired.
 We received a preferred return distribution of approximately \$971 in connection with the sale and did not record a gain or loss associate with the sale.
+In addition, in August 2010, Aberdeen received \$375 from escrow related to the January 2010 sale.